Are there any subjects in the world of health and fitness that aren’t considered ‘hot topics’ anymore?

 Ever heard this myth?
 It’s pretty common in the world of ‘hard-gainers’ and those looking to increase their size and strength.
 But, doing this could actually have the opposite effect on your body than you intended.

 The thought process is simple, right?
-Your body repairs itself whilst you’re asleep, so give it the best possible protein sources to aid it.
+Your body repairs itself while you’re asleep, so give it the best possible protein sources to aid it.

-I’m sure we don’t even need to science to back up this statement: Food is better than powder.
+I’m sure we don’t even need science to back up this statement: food is better than powder.

 There is no substitute for a well rounded, multiple source diet.
 And, to back up this point even further, here’s a study to back it up.

-Although protein shakes aren’t bad (especially our 100% natural protein that tastes amazing, coming soon!), and they’re a great supplement to your diet, it’s still a good idea to eat real food as often as possible.
+Although protein shakes aren’t bad (especially our whey protein with no artificial colors or fillers), and they’re a great supplement to your diet, it’s still a good idea to eat real food as often as possible.

-So now go.
-Go and use your new found protein knowledge to master your diet, improve your sleep and eat good foods!
+Now go; go and use your new found protein knowledge to master your diet, improve your sleep, and eat good foods!